Policy 3116PStudents in Foster Care

 Dispute Resolution Process: Disputes between the district and the child welfare agency

-Within ten (10) business days of receipt of the dispute, a written decision will be forwarded to the superintendent, the district’s foster care liaison and the agency representative involved in the dispute.
-The decision shall be the final resolution for placement and the provision of services for a child or youth in foster care in the district.
+A decision will be made by the OSPI Foster Education Program Supervisor, or designee, along with a committee of OSPI and DCYF staff within ten (10) business days of receipt of the dispute.
+The decision will be forwarded to the superintendent, the district’s foster care liaison and the DCYF representative involved in the dispute.
+The decision made by the committee shall be final.